 THC and cannabinoids get degraded promptly and do not appear in the breath in large amounts.
 According to Tara Lovestead, metabolites should be looked for in the breath.
 Lovestead was of the view that a test that detects metabolites will reduce the possibility of making someone positive from inhaling secondhand smoke.

 The police officers who attended the seminar were allowed to watch a video in which people were heating concentrated marijuana and inhaling the vapors.
 They were given a visit to a local marijuana dispensary where they reviewed hollowed-out cigars filled with marijuana.
 In order to test the skills of these officers, they were sent to examine some volunteers who were smoking pot inside an RV.

 All of the volunteers smoked a large amount of pot in the RV.
 The cops had to do some tests on the participants in order to determine whether they would need to arrest these people in real life.
-One of the participants named Christine did not do well on tests including balancing, remembering instructions and estimating time.
+One of the participants named Christine did not do well on tests including balancing, remembering instructions, and estimating time.
 The officers agreed on arresting individuals showing similar signs on tests in real life.

 Lovestead published a paper in which she found out the vapor pressure of THC.
 She is of the view that finding and standardizing the measurement is although a small step, but an important one, that can help provide a more objective route towards determining high drivers.
 The course introduced by Haslor can provide useful information to the officers.
-At the end of the class, they are at least aware of smell of the pot strains like Skunk Dawg, Hippie Chicken and Chunky Diesel.
+At the end of the class, they are at least aware of the smell of the pot strains like Skunk Dawg, Hippie Chicken, and Chunky Diesel.

 “Yeah,” said Gurley who was one of the officers.
 “It smells like the bottom side of a rock.”